jeanqasaur/women-in-programming-languages-research/README.md

 * [Jiasi Shen](http://people.csail.mit.edu/jiasi/), MIT, USA
 * [Emma Tosch](http://cs.umass.edu/~etosch), University of Massachusetts Amherst, USA
 * [Katherine Ye](https://cs.cmu.edu/~kqy/), Carnegie Mellon University, USA

-* We should be sensitive to the fact that not all people may identify as women or want to be marked by their gender in such a way.